PsuAstro528/Spring2019-website-src/content/lessons/week4/goals.md

 {{%excerpt%}}
 - Describe steps a CPU performs surrounding actual arithmetic
 - Anticipate when performance will be affected by cache size
+- Project
    - Plan data structures to optimize for memory access
    - Profile code to identify code worth optimizing
    - Document code to increase chances of useful feedback from peer code review
 {{%/excerpt%}}

 ## Lessons along the way